flowersinthedaark/flowersinthedaark/README.md

--Hi, I’m flowersinthedaark though I usually go by Daz -I’m hoping to get into minecraft modding when I have the time -Main coding experience is classes in middle school and making datapacks for the Origins mod so I'm not the most experienced
+-Hi, I’m flowersinthedaark though I usually go by Daz!
+I’m hoping to get into minecraft modding when I have the time but my main coding experience is classes in middle school and making datapacks for the Origins mod so I'm not the most experienced so far.